 The second option is to use the IFTTT app with which we can automatically disable WiFi when we leave home, in addition to a list of almost infinite activities, in order to avoid the waste of battery generated by our phone during the constant search for an open network to connect to.

 IFTTT is the best application to automate activities on Android, although it is not so widely used among average users.
 Its operation is simple, with the most requested and classic functions.
-Among these, there is the possibility to
+Among these, there is the possibility todisable WiFi to save battery when you leave home.

 Within this option, we can limit the location of our house or the approximate area where we want WiFi to be disabled.